Savvypool/Privacy-Policy/Privacy Policy.md

 - b) **LINKS TO OTHER WEBSITES** :-
 Links to other websites that may gather personally identifiable information about you are available on our website.
-Savvy Pool highly suggests that you study or carefully read over the privacy policy of such websites before continuing to visit them since Savvy Pool is not accountable for the privacy practises or the content of such third party websites.
+SavvyPool highly suggests that you study or carefully read over the privacy policy of such websites before continuing to visit them since SavvyPool is not accountable for the privacy practises or the content of such third party websites.

 - c) **SECURITY PRECAUTIONS** :-